mediasp/hold/README.md

 Cells may optionally support being in an 'empty' state, ie a state where no data is stored in them.
 They should then also respond to 'clear' to clear out the call, and 'empty?' to determine whether or not the cell has anything stored in it.

-This allows distinctions to be drawn between eg "present in the hash but set to nil" and "not present in the hash", or "loaded and known to be nil" vs "not loaded", which are quite common distinctions to be found in data structures used for persistence.
+This allows distinctions to be drawn between e.g. "present in the hash but set to nil" and "not present in the hash", or "loaded and known to be nil" vs "not loaded", which are quite common distinctions to be found in data structures used for persistence.

 ### Persistence::ObjectCell